emersonff/CMEECourseWork/Week2/README.md

 * [align_seqs_better.py](Code/align_seqs_better.py):

 A python program which is similar to [align_seqs.py](Code/align_seqs.py).
-The only difference is that in this python program all alignments with highest score will be written in `align_better_result.p` as a birnary file to `Result` directory.
+The only difference is that in this python program all alignments with highest score will be written in `align_better_result.p` as a birnary file to `Results` directory.
 To run:
 ```
 run align_seqs_better.py
 ```